evancz/elm-effects/README.md

     | NewImage (Maybe String)
 ```

-So the user can trigger a `RequestMore` message and when the server responds it will give us a `NewImage` message.
+So the user can trigger a `RequestMore` message by clicking the “More Please!” button, and when the server responds it will give us a `NewImage` message.
 We handle both these scenarios in our `update` function.

 ```elm
 update : Message -> Model -> Transaction Message Model